GeorgeWeb/syclref/_api-docs/platform.h/cl%253A%253Asycl%253A%253Aplatform/functions/get_devices/index.md

 **Parameters:**

  - `info::device_type deviceType`
-: The type of devices to search for, set to  by default info::device_type::all
+: The type of devices to search for, set to info::device_type::all by default

-**Returns:** A vector of device objects.
+**Returns:** deviceTypeThe type of devices to search for, set to info::device_type::all by default A vector of device objects.

 ---